Find synonyms Find exact match

 Telemonitoring — Use of telemonitoring devices have also been studied as a means for reducing readmissions.
 As an example, using an integrated telephonic stethoscope in conjunction with follow-up nursing calls in patients with heart failure reduced emergency department visits in one small study, and demonstrated a trend toward reduced readmissions and overall costs .
 Devices for remotely monitoring various physiologic variables, including blood pressure, heart rate, weight, and oxygen saturation have been repeatedly studied, mostly among heart failure patients, and have demonstrated variable effectiveness in reducing need for readmission .

-Multiple interventions — Given the complexity of transitions of care associated with hospital discharge, several groups have developed and evaluated programs incorporating multiple initiatives to address many elements in the discharge process.
-Examples of such programs include:
+Multiple interventions — Given the complexity of transitions of care associated with hospital discharge, several studies have evaluated the effectiveness of multifaceted interventions.
+Each of these studies focused on a specific setting or patient population.
+Examples include:

-Post discharge, the rate of hospital utilization (emergency department visits or hospital readmissions) was 31 percent for the intervention group compared to 44 percent for the control group.
+●Safety net hospitals – A randomized controlled trial in 749 patients at a large academic safety net hospital evaluated a multidisciplinary team effort (a nurse to assist with discharge planning/preparation, a pharmacist to call the patient post-discharge, scheduled follow appointments prior to discharge, medication reconciliation and a low literacy discharge instruction booklet) to reduce readmissions and emergency room visits .
+The rate of post discharge hospital utilization was 31 percent for the intervention group compared to 44 percent for the control group.
 Patients in the intervention group were also more likely to follow-up with their primary care provider.

 CLINICIAN RESOURCES — Several program initiatives are underway to investigate and facilitate interventions to promote improved hospital discharge processes.
 These programs and their websites include: